 One major defining trait for all shifters is the connection between sex and energy.
 Shifters are deeply physical beings with far fewer hangups about sexuality than most humans.
 Part of the reason for this is if they don’t channel their energy through sex, they are simply denying an essential part of themselves.
 This way, they can upset the balance between wolf and human.
 That balance is extremely important to keep.
 Too much wolf and you have an instinct-driven being who is more prone to potential aggression and an inclination toward things more wild.
 Too much human and you have a severely rational being who can lose the sharp, aware edge of the wolf side.
 Not enough sex leads to an overall dampening down of personal power and energy.
 No fun in that.

 The Black Mesa Pack began 300 years ago.
 Some of the original pack members are still living, since shifters live much longer than humans.
 Find out more about the history of the Black Mesa Wolf Pack in Hunting Wolf.
 As of the start for the books, the pack numbers nearly 40, which is huge and sprawling.
 A manageable pack size is closer to 25.
 Due in part to that fact, Alpha Channing needs to whittle down the number.
 The plan is for a new pack to be started farther north, as well as an “affiliate” pack started much closer by in order to strengthen immediate pack boundaries.
 Find out more about the starts of these packs and who will lead them in Alpha Wolf.
-Find out about affiliate packs in Rogue Wolf, coming in mid-2016.
+Find out about affiliate packs in Rogue Wolf, coming soon.
 (There is some pre-information about this in the holiday short story New Year Wolf, which follows Caleb & Rielle and brings in former rogue Luke Rawlins as well.)

 Semantics: when referring to one’s own Pack or Alpha, those words are always capitalized.
 It’s a respect thing.
 When referring to wolf shifters or alphas in general, those words start in small letters.